Hello Europe Part1

 The traditional lemon meringue pie, Lemon Meringue Pie, as well as the English lemon curd, Lime Creme Lime Curd – these creams for bread are made from eggs, sugar, butter and lemons (or limes) and their zest – can be sprinkled with a touch of CRIOLLO!

-And also the various crumbles, fruit baked with butter crumble – are a delight if you season the crumble with CRIOLLO, A CHOCKWORK ORANGE or THE FUDGE!
+And also the various crumbles, fruit baked with butter crumble – are a delight if you season the crumble with CRIOLLO, CHOC ORANGE or THE FUDGE!

 The popular Tipsy Cake, covered in whipped cream and almonds, can also be topped with our cocoa.